 I ultimately believe the most important healing tool that a therapist can provide is human connection, so I strive to create an environment and relationship where people feel seen, understood and supported.

 The goal is that through counseling you will gain insight into your unhelpful thinking patterns and be able to change them, have healthier and more secure attachments in your relationships, and become equipped with the skills to generate a greater sense of control and empowerment in your life.

 I use my unique life experiences and education for the benefit of helping others improve their lives, careers, and relationships.
 You can expect an engaged, productive therapeutic relationship focused on helping you reach your goals, whether that is getting “unstuck”, managing anger or conflict, finding a better way forward in relationships, or generally living a life of deeper satisfaction.

 I earned my degree at Seattle University’s highly regarded Masters of Psychology program where I studied existential psychology.
-After completing my graduate training I became certified in Functional Family Therapy and worked as a therapist for the Snohomish County Juvenile Justice System, counseling troubled adolescents and their families.
+After completing my graduate training I became certified in Functional Family Therapy and worked as a Family Therapist for the Snohomish County Juvenile Justice System, counseling troubled adolescents and their families.
 This gave me a solid background in counseling adolescents boys and young men struggling to find their place in the world.
 This family systems expertise often applies to my couples work as well.